fivetran/dbt_stripe/README.md

 ```

 ## Step 4: Disable models for non-existent sources
-This package takes into consideration that not every Stripe account utilizes the `invoice`, `invoice_line_item`, `payment_method`, `payment_method_card`, `plan`, or `subscription` features, and allows you to disable the corresponding functionality.
+This package takes into consideration that not every Stripe account utilizes the `invoice`, `invoice_line_item`, `payment_method`, `payment_method_card`, `plan`, `price`, or `subscription` features, and allows you to disable the corresponding functionality.
 By default, all variables' values are assumed to be `true`.
 Add variables for only the tables you want to disable within your root `dbt_project.yml`:
 ```yml
 vars:
     stripe__using_invoices:        False  #Disable if you are not using the invoice and invoice_line_item tables